-“What Remains of the Day – The Memories of World War II” grapples with time and memory in contemporary Germany through images of places and people.
-I photograph a range of places that evoke the horrors of the Nazi regime by overexposing the photos so that only traces of the resulting images are recorded.
-Much like memory, the photographs are fragmented and ambiguous, and either in color or black and white.
-I overexpose the images of places for one second for every year since the war ended.
-For example, photos taken in 2016 (71 years after the end of WWII) were overexposed for 71 seconds.
-I explore people through portraits and interviews.
-I select a range of people who experienced the war: including (Holocaust) survivors, Nazi supporters, German bystanders, and Allied veterans.
-These interviews present personal perspectives on the war and the Hitler regime.
+“What Remains of the Day – Memories of World War II” explores the aftermath of World War II and the Holocaust on contemporary life by grappling with time and memory through images of places and people.
+I photograph places that evoke the horrors of the Nazi regime by overexposing the photos so that only traces of the resulting images are recorded.
+I overexpose the images for one second for every year since the war ended in Europe on May 9, 1945.
+For example, photos taken in 2016 (71 years after the end of World War II) were overexposed for 71 seconds.
+Much like memory, the photographs are fragmented and ambiguous, and some are in color, others in black and white.

 The places I photograph include concentration, labor and death camps, the Reich Aviation Ministry, the House of the Wannsee Conference, and the D-Day Beaches in Normandy, France, or the Atlantic Wall fortifications in Brittany, France.